nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ---

 ## Disagreement as Structure
-Story: Solara vs. Helix — a Contradicts edge forms, the Keeper cools it to Nuances with medium tension; both truths remain.
+Story signal: Solara vs. Helix — a Contradicts edge forms, the Keeper cools it to Nuances with medium tension; both truths remain.
-Tech: Edge type + tension shape retrieval; contradictions localize uncertainty rather than erasing perspectives.
+Technical grounding: Edge type + tension guide retrieval; contradictions localize uncertainty rather than erasing perspectives.

 Illustration prompt:
 *“Two nearby nodes with a red edge cooling to amber; a guardian hand subtly turning a tension dial.”*